 3. Getting screened for diabetes is easy

-The U.S. Preventative Services Task Force now recommends getting screened with a simple blood test at the age of 35 for people with no symptoms but who are overweight or obese.
+The U.S. Preventive Services Task Force now recommends getting screened with a simple blood test at the age of 35 for people with no symptoms but who are overweight or obese.
 Even if you have no signs or family history of diabetes, it can lurk in your numbers.
 Getting screened can help you catch it early and even prevent it altogether.

 Consider getting screened for diabetes if you: